Compressive Sensing Approaches for Sparse Distribution Estimation Under Local Privacy

 \subsection{Preliminaries on Compressive Sensing}

 Let $x$ be an unknown $k$-dimensional vector.
 The goal of compressive sensing (CS) is to reconstruct $x$ from only a few linear measurements \cite{candes2005decoding, candes2006robust, donoho2006compressed}.
 To be precise, let $B \in \mathbb{R}^{m\times k}$ be the measurement matrix with $m \ll k$ and $e \in R^{m}$ be an unknown noise vector, given $y = Bx + e$, CS aims to recover a sparse approximation $\hat{x}$ of $x$ from $y$.
-This problem is NP-hard in general, but when $B$ satisfies some additional properties, it becomes tractable \cite{candes2005decoding,donoho2006compressed}.
-In particular, the \emph{Restricted Isometry Property} (RIP) is widely used. \begin{definition}[RIP] The matrix $B$ satisfies $(s, \delta)$-RIP property if for every $s$-sparse vectors $x$,
+This problem is ill-defined in general, but when $B$ satisfies some additional properties, it becomes possible \cite{candes2005decoding,donoho2006compressed}.
+In particular, the \emph{Restricted Isometry Property} (RIP) is widely used. \begin{definition}[RIP] The matrix $B$ satisfies $(s, \delta)$-RIP property if for every $s$-sparse vector $x$,